-Adam and I got home from Davis on Sunday in the early evening, unpacked the car, and — I couldn’t believe it after everything we had to eat at Beth and Sean’s and at the Holiday Inn Breakfast Bar during the past few days — we sat down at the kitchen table to talk about what to have for dinner.
+Adam and I got home from Davis on Sunday in the early evening, unpacked the car, and I couldn’t believe what we talked about next — after everything we’d had to eat at Beth and Sean’s and the Holiday Inn Breakfast Bar during the past few days — we sat down at the kitchen table to talk about what to have for dinner.

-“So, what do you want?”
+“So, what would you like?”
 I asked Adam.

 “How about some of the leftover turkey Aunt Beth gave us?
 We could make some absolutely wonderful sandwiches with sourdough bread, lettuce, and tomato.
 Is that okay?”